-This is the first of the five versions I’d be writing about my road trip to Ghana, and it’d will be focused on those things I Think You should consider before traveling from Lagos to Ghana, drawing from my experience:
+This is the first of the five versions I’d be writing about my road trip to Ghana, and it’d be focused on those things I Think You should consider before traveling from Lagos to Ghana, drawing from my experience:

-The second & third covered my experience wandering round Accra For 3 Nights alongside 6 other adventure lovers.
+The second & third covered my experience wandering around Accra For 3 Nights alongside 6 other adventure lovers.
 The most important things I learned about Ghana and Ghanaians will be the content of the fourth, while the fifth will border around the Cost Breakdown Of My Trip To Ghana.

 Without further ado, let’s dive in.

 Considering that I’ve had a fair share of both solo and group trips, I think I’m in the right position to advise you on this.
 Here are a few benefits of traveling alongside others.

 - Expenses are shared: This is a very crucial part of my philosophy about budget travel.
 Traveling with amazing folks like Adesi, Folake, Precious, Chinemerem, Jide, and SS made me see more reasons why I should do so more often as we bore all the burdens of the trip equally from the taxis we took to the food we ate, down to the building we dwelt.
 We dashed ourselves some Pasewas without batting an eyelid and it felt so good.
 At the Aflao border, SS bought enough bread and mangoes to go around.

 - It’s never a dull moment: we discussed loudly topics ranging from relationship to sex to politics down to travel and religion.
 I for one learned tons of new stuff from the beings who are of different ideologies.